clvarley/date-to/README.md

 ## Examples

-For completeness (and to help you see the library in action) here are some examples of what you could use the library for.
+That's everything you need to know to get started with `date-to`, but for the sake of completeness (and to help you see the library in action) here are some examples of what you might choose to use the library for.

 **Day of the month:**